 The deduction on pass-through income is set to expire on December 31, 2025, though it’s possible that Congress may revisit it at that time.
-Other changes in the law may make health insurance more expensive, and could drive up state and local taxes.
-In the meantime, the new tax law appears to be very beneficial to Uber and Lyft drivers, at least as far as paying income tax goes.
+Other changes in the Tax Cuts and Jobs Act may make health insurance more expensive and could drive up state and local taxes.
+So some of your tax savings may get wiped out elsewhere.
+Overall, though, the new law appears to benefit Uber and Lyft drivers at tax time.

 For a more in-depth look at commonly deductible and nondeductible expenses for rideshare drivers, as well as other tax information, check out 1-800Accountant’s Tax Savings Calculator.